Applying to the Graduate Program

-To apply to any graduate program, you must submit paperwork to both the university and the department in question.
+To apply to our graduate program, you must submit materials to both the university and the Geology department.
 For more detailed information, visit the Graduate Admissions' Admission Requirements webpage.
 All applicants must also be mindful of any and all relevant Deadlines.

-- Submit official transcripts from all colleges and universities.
+- Official transcripts from all colleges and universities.

 For specific information about applying to the university as well as directions on getting started on your application process, visit the Graduate Admissions' Want to Apply webpage.

-- Complete and submit the Graduate Questionnaire (Graduate Application Form (PDF)).
+- The Graduate Questionnaire (Graduate Application Form [pdf]).

-- Submit copies of all transcripts (unofficial copies are acceptable).
+- Copies of all transcripts (unofficial copies are acceptable).

-- Submit three letters of recommendation (Graduate Application Evaluation Form (PDF)).
+- Three letters of recommendation (Graduate Application Evaluation Form [pdf]).

-- Complete and submit the Recommendation Release form (Recommendation Release Form (PDF)).
+- Recommendation Release form (Recommendation Release Form [pdf]).

 The Geology Department requires hard copies of the graduate questionnaire and the transcripts.
 These should be sent to: